hardyoyo/RodmanPottingerCookbook/recipes/SweetPotatoAndBlackBeanQuesadilla.md

 ---

 Sauté the onion and garlic with the oil in a skillet for 3 minutes.
 Add the cumin and water and continue for 1 minute.
 Add the sweet potato and beans, stir, cover and cook for about 6 minutes or until the sweet potato is tender but not mushy.
 Remove skillet from heat.
 Season with salt and pepper.
-Start a new skillet (probalby either non-stick or cast iron), medium heat.
+Start a new skillet (probalby either non- stick or cast iron), medium heat.
 After the mixture has cooled for a minute or so, spread some on about half of a tortilla.
 Sprinkle with cheese if you’re using it.
 Fold the tortilla in half and lay it gently in the hot skillet.
 Cook each side for about 2 minutes, until the cheese is melty and the filling is warm.
 Serve with salsa and sour cream.

 Tips:

 - You can sprinkle some whole cumin seeds on the skillet before you place the tortilla in.
 It keeps the tortilla from sticking, and it adds a nice touch.
 - If you don’t have a food processor, you can still make this, but it’s more work.
 You can shred the sweet potato with a cheese grater.
 It totally works, I promise, that’s how we used to make this.

 \label{sweet-potato-black-bean-quesadilla}